Detecting and Mitigating Hallucinations in Multilingual Summarisation: Abstract

 \section{Abstract}

 Hallucinations pose a significant challenge to the reliability of neural models for abstractive summarisation.
 While automatically generated summaries may be fluent, they often lack faithfulness to the original document.
-This issue becomes even more pronounced in low-resource settings, such as cross-lingual transfer.
+This issue becomes even more pronounced in low-resource languages, where summarisation requires cross-lingual transfer.
 With the existing faithful metrics focusing on English, even \textit{measuring} the extent of this phenomenon in cross-lingual settings is hard.
 To address this, we first develop a novel metric, \mFACT{}, evaluating the faithfulness of non-English summaries, leveraging translation-based transfer from multiple English faithfulness metrics.
-We then propose a simple but effective method to \textit{reduce} hallucinations with a cross-lingual transfer, which weighs the loss of each training example by its faithfulness score.
-Through extensive experiments in multiple languages, we demonstrate that \mFACT{} is the metric that is most suited to detect hallucinations.
-Moreover, we find that our proposed loss weighting method drastically increases both performance and faithfulness according to both automatic and human evaluation when compared to strong baselines for cross-lingual transfer such as MAD-X. Our code and dataset are available at \url{https://github.com/yfqiu-nlp/mfact-summ}.
+Through extensive experiments in multiple languages, we demonstrate that \mFACT{} is best suited to detect hallucinations compared to alternative metrics.
+With mFACT, we assess a broad range of multilingual large language models, and find that they all tend to hallucinate often in languages different from English.
+We then propose a simple but effective method to \textit{reduce} hallucinations in cross-lingual transfer, which weighs the loss of each training example by its faithfulness score.
+This method drastically increases both performance and faithfulness according to both automatic and human evaluation when compared to strong baselines for cross-lingual transfer such as MAD-X. Our code and dataset are available at \url{https://github.com/yfqiu-nlp/mfact-summ}.